 Gene had a lifetime dream of becoming a lawyer and following in the footsteps

-of his great-grandfather, who was also small-town lawyer.
-The idea of
+of his great-grandfather, who was also small-town lawyer in rural Iowa.

-he had to face both nursing home abuse and other end of life issues relating
+his law degree he had to face both nursing home abuse and other end of

 Gene has a common sense approach to being a lawyer with an uncommon academic pedigree.